briantracy/workday/README.txt

 2. Obtain a copy of the man page (workday.1)
 3. Compile the source for your platform.
 4. Move the compiled binary to somewhere in your $PATH (normaly /usr/local/bin)
-5. Move the man page to somewhere in your man path (normally /usr/share/man)
+5. Move the man page to somewhere in your man path. /usr/bin/manpath will output this for you.
+You should put this man page in /usr/share/man/man1

 Examples of each step:
 1, 2.